fraromeo/ODE_control_with_deepQlearning/README.md

 <img width="445" alt="Schermata 2022-11-02 alle 21 49 56" src="https://user-images.githubusercontent.com/64698911/199599806-7d709588-e54b-4eba-911a-a764e550a6c6.png">

 We then tried to control two parameters: α and δ.
 The model is able to find a stable pair of parameters after just a few iterations, even without the introduction of the additional penalization term.
-The plots of the evolution of the populations and of the parameters are the follwoing:
+The plots of the evolution of the populations and of the parameters are the following:

 <img width="433" alt="Schermata 2022-11-02 alle 21 47 41" src="https://user-images.githubusercontent.com/64698911/199599400-edf35dc6-0a85-4685-a2bc-523183170151.png">